-Taylor Swift Is Queen of Pop On This Week’s Charts
+Taylor Swift Is Queen Of Pop On This Week’s Charts

 You can’t stop Taylor Swift.
-Despite all the negative publicity her new album Reputation has garnered, the pop star holds two of the top positions on Billboard‘s Hot 100 chart.
+Despite all the negative publicity her new album, Reputation, has garnered, the pop star holds two of the top positions on Billboard‘s Hot 100 chart.
 Billboard has the news.

 “Taylor Swift’s ‘Look What You Made Me Do’ spends a second week at No. 1 on the Billboard Hot 100 chart (dated Sept.
 23).
 Swift also debuts at No. 4 on the Hot 100 with ‘…Ready for It?,’ with both songs previewing her new album Reputation, due Nov.
 10.”

 As the article notes, this week marks the first time in almost three years that women held the top two spots simultaneously.
-In December of 2014, Swift was at No. 1 with “Blank Space” while Meghan Trainor zoomed into position No. 2 with “All About That Bass.”
+In December of 2014, Swift was at No. 1 with “Blank Space,” while Meghan Trainor zoomed into position No. 2 with “All About That Bass.”

 As of Saturday afternoon, Taylor Swift still remains high on the iTunes chart.
 “Look What You Made Me Do” is at No. 2 and gaining ground while “…Ready For It?” falls only slightly to No. 7.
-All of this flies in the face of Swift’s critics, who said that she was “finished.” just one month ago.
+All of this flies in the face of Swift’s critics, who said that she was “finished” just one month ago.

 In fact, Taylor Swift has been breaking many records over the past several weeks.
 According to Entertainment Weekly, less than 24 hours after releasing her video for “Look What You Made Me Do,” Swift beat Adele’s record for the most single-day views on Vevo.